RemainNA/auraxis-bot/README.md

 Unsubscribes the channel from the above notifications.
 Supports multiple tags per query.

+#### /subscribe unlocks [server]

+Subscribes the channel to notifications of continent unlocks on the specified server.

+#### /unsubscribe unlocks [server]

+Unsubscribes the channel from the above notifications.Supports all platforms without prefixes.

 #### /subscribe twitter [wrel/planetside]

 Subscribes the channel to live Tweet notifications from the specified account.
 Supports multiple users per query.